trilopin/ansible-mac/README.md

 * Dock setup automation
 * Still don't trust a lot in .macos file
 * vscode is backed by sync extension inside a gist

-## Overriding Defaults

-Not everyone's development environment and preferred software configuration is the same.

-You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
-For example, you can customize the installed packages and apps with something like:

-    homebrew_installed_packages:
-      - cowsay
-      - git
-      - go

-    mas_installed_apps:
-      - { id: 443987910, name: "1Password" }
-      - { id: 498486288, name: "Quick Resizer" }
-      - { id: 557168941, name: "Tweetbot" }
-      - { id: 497799835, name: "Xcode" }

-    composer_packages:
-      - name: hirak/prestissimo
-      - name: drush/drush
-        version: '^8.1'

-    gem_packages:
-      - name: bundler
-        state: latest

-    npm_packages:
-      - name: webpack

-    pip_packages:
-      - name: mkdocs

-Any variable can be overridden in `config.yml`; see the supporting roles' documentation for a complete list of available variables.

 ## Testing the Playbook